15 Jun Crossing Borderlands Research Focus Group

 Contact Information and List of Participants

 Participation is open to all interested scholars.
 Please contact Prof. Digeser or Prof. Maclean if you wish to be included and receive mailings about our events, or sign up online.

 Statement of Purpose

-The Ancient Borderlands Research Focus Group unites UCSB faculty and graduate students with common research interests in the history of Mediterranean antiquity, broadly conceived.
+The Crossing Borderlands Research Focus Group unites UCSB faculty and graduate students with common research interests in the history of Mediterranean antiquity, broadly conceived.
 We are investigating the process by which groups define, create and maintain their identities over time.
 The creation of boundaries, among ethnic, political, or religious groups, is a dynamic activity that can be reflected, not only by changes in material culture, but also in the rhetorical strategies adopted by ancient authors and the political tactics pursued by those seeking power.
 As members of several departments, including Classics, History and Religious Studies, we are also interested in challenging the disciplinary boundaries between us, believing that we have much to learn from one another.

 Other Resources and Links